iGaging EZ-View DRO and DigiMag 21-Bit Scales

 The classic iGaging DigiMag RemoteDRO scales appeared on the market in the early 2010s.
-They quickly gained popularity thanks to their use of a separate display that could be mounted remotely and could thus be used as a make-shift digital readout.
+They quickly gained popularity thanks to their use of a separate display that could be mounted remotely and used as a make-shift digital readout.
 The scales appear to have been manufactured by Sanhe Measuring Instrument Co., Ltd. and were available in other countries under the Shahe brand.
-Around the same time, these scales appeared with an upgraded stainless steel frame and encoder housing under the AccuRemote DRO brand, as well as in stainless steel and aluminum versions under the Shars brand.
+Around the same time, these scales appeared with an upgraded stainless-steel frame and encoder housing under the AccuRemote DRO brand, as well as in stainless-steel and aluminum versions under the Shars brand.
 A few years ago, iGaging upgraded the display unit to the one previously used by their AbsoluteDRO scales and rebranded DigiMag to EZ-View DRO and then to EZ-View DRO Plus.

 The difference between the different brands is mostly on the exterior.
 Besides the difference in the frame material and encoder housing, the plastic color varies by brand.
-For instance, AcccuRemote DRO and Shars use blue plastic, while iGaging first used black plastic and then switched to black/gray color scheme.
+For instance, AccuRemote DRO and Shars use blue plastic, while iGaging first used black plastic and then switched to a black/gray color scheme.
 Another difference is the connector type used in the display unit.
-Initially, iGaging used USB Mini-B cables but later switched to Micro-B, while the others appear to have stuck with Mini-B cables.
-Notably, the pin functions remained the same, allowing the use of Mini-to-Micro adapter to connect older scales to the TouchDRO adapter that uses Micro-B connectors.
+Initially, iGaging used USB Mini-B cables but later switched to Micro-B, while the other brands appear to have stuck with Mini-B cables.
+Notably, the pin functions remained the same, allowing the use of a Mini-to-Micro adapter to connect older scales to a TouchDRO adapter that uses Micro-B connectors.

 • iGaging EZ-View DRO